telekom/bdd-web-app/readme.md

 At the jbehave-web-app-demo folder you will find the example web-application, including the test-project using jbehave-web-app.
 Here you will find an complete example of jbehave-web-app integration.

-The next sections will describe the integration of the testframework in general.
+The next sections will describe the integration of the test framework in general.

 ## Maven Integration

 Add this dependency to your test project.
-The dependency includes jbehave, spring, selenium, webdrivermanager and other components for frontend testing:
+The dependency includes JBehave, Spring, Selenium, Webdrivermanager and other components for frontend testing:

 ```xml
             <dependency>